khaledmorshed/khaledmorshed/README.md

 ## 🚀 About Me

-- 💻 Passionate about Mobile App Development
+- 💻 Passionate about Programming
 - 📱 Currently working with Flutter
 - 🌱 Learning advanced Flutter architecture & backend integration
 - 🤝 Open to collaborating on Flutter projects